ElementsProject/libwally-core/README.md

    features, including [Liquid](https://blockstream.com/liquid/) support.
 - `--enabled-standard-secp`.
 Excludes support for features that are unavailable in the standard [libsecp256k1 library](https://github.com/bitcoin-core/secp256k1).
-- `--enable-js-wrappers`.
-Enable the Node.js and Cordova Javascript wrappers.
-   This currently requires python to be available at build time (default: no).
 - `--enable-coverage`.
 Enables code coverage (default: no) Note that you will need [lcov](http://ltp.sourceforge.net/coverage/lcov.php) installed to build with this option enabled and generate coverage reports.